 I truly believe that people can redeem themselves, and It’s already happening in faith communities all around us.

-Jane Pitt is not the devil, and as evidence I would point to some pretty terrific kids who don’t share her views, as evidence.
+Jane Pitt is not the devil, and to support my statement I would point to some pretty terrific kids she raised who don’t share her views.

-People change and evolve every day - whether guided by the light of God, or the outstretched hand of those who are persecuted, we have to keep the faith to advance equality.
+People’s views and feelings change and evolve every day, whether guided by the light of God, or the outstretched hand of those who are persecuted, we have to keep the faith to advance equality.
 Remember that it’s better to light a candle than curse the darkness.